-Research indicates that involving librarians in the systematic review process results in significantly higher quality reported search strategies.1,2 By formulating search strategies and performing extensive literature searches across multiple databases, librarians help researchers minimize bias in their reviews.3,4 Additional roles for librarians in systematic reviews include citation management, education, source selection, planning, and question formulation.5
+Research indicates that involving librarians in the systematic review process results in significantly higher quality reported search strategies.1,2 By formulating search strategies and performing extensive literature searches across multiple databases, librarians help researchers minimize bias in their reviews.3,4 Additional roles for librarians in evidence synthesis include citation management, education, source selection, planning, and question formulation.5

 Consult Cochrane Interactive Learning Module 3: Searching for Studies for further information. *Please note you will need to register for a Cochrane account while initially on the Mayo network.
 You'll receive an email message containing a link to create a password and activate your account.*